ewersp/Shaders/README.md

 Stipple.shader
 ------
 This inexpensive screen-door transparency technique is useful for distance culling when traditional transparency is either too expensive or produces artifacts due to depth sorting.
-We used this on Poi to cull enemies when optimizing for lower-end hardware, specifically the Nintendo Switch.<br /> <br />
+We used this in Poi to cull enemies when optimizing for lower-end hardware, specifically the Nintendo Switch.<br /> <br />
 <p align="center">
   <img src="Assets/Stipple.gif" alt="Stipple">
 </p>

 HeatHaze.shader
 ------
 We achieved this depth-aware heat haze effect in Poi by attaching this shader to a geosphere with inverted normals as a child of the primary game camera.
-This allowed us to easily animate the effect based on distance and didn't interfere with other post processing effects.<br /> <br />
+This allowed us to easily animate the effect based on distance and didn't interfere with other post-processing effects.<br /> <br />
 <p align="center">
   <img src="Assets/Heat.gif" alt="Heat Haze">
 </p>

 Checkerboard.shader
 ------
-A basic shader to render a two-colored checkerboard pattern using the existing vertex UV coords. <br /> <br />
+This basic shader renders a checkerboard pattern (with support for two colors) using the existing vertex UV coords.
+We mainly used this for prototyping in Poi.<br /> <br />
 ![Alt text](Assets/Checker.png "Checkerboard")

 DiffuseTwoSided.shader
 ------
-For rendering both sides of an object.
-For example if it's non-convex or an animated plane used for a flag/cloth, etc. <br /> <br />
+This is another basic shader that renders both sides of an object while accounting for correct normals.
+We used this technique in Poi for animated flags/cloth.<br /> <br />
 ![Alt text](Assets/TwoSided.png "Diffuse two-sided")

 ScreenDistortion.shader
 ------
 This image effect takes a normal map as input and applies it to the screen as a post-process.
 The normal map will always be centered and scaled appropriately independent of aspect ratio and window resolution.
-We used this effect for the telescope item in Poi, but it would also work great for sniper scopes, etc.<br /> <br />
+We used this effect for the telescope item in Poi, but it would also work for weapons, binoculars, etc.<br /> <br />
 ![Alt text](Assets/Distort.png "Screen Distortion")
 ![Alt text](Assets/Distort2.png "Screen Distortion (in-game)")